When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Fashionable design

-Mongoose Legion Sidewalk BMX
+Best BMX: Mongoose Legion Sidewalk BMX

 • Outstanding durability

-• High precision brakes and steering
+• High-precision brakes and steering

 • BMX tires

-Best 18-Inch for Girls
+Best 18-Inch for Boys: RoyalBaby Space Shuttle

-Schwinn Elm Girl's
+Best 18-Inch for Girls: Schwinn Elm Girl's

 • More stability